 As mentioned in Reflections: An Oral History of Twin Peaks by Brad Dukes (2014) and reported by Vulture in 2017, President Bush put pressure on the team to spill the beans over Laura’s demise.

 He apparently asked “because Mikhail Gorbachev wanted to know”!
 Could the show have played a role in thawing Cold War tensions?

-The Queen of England also made an appointment with Peaks.
+The late Queen of England also made an appointment with Peaks.
 That nugget of information came from Sir Paul McCartney, noted by BuzzFeed, who stated she left an engagement to fire up the TV.

 Flying the Coop?

 Names were very much the name of the game in Twin Peaks.
 The series had so many influences, from classic movies to TV shows and more.